dreamx-market/dreamx-docs/ws.md

 ### Parameters

 *   period [string]: the interval period between the candles, defaults to 3600, can be set to 300 (5 minutes), 900 (15 minutes), 3600 (1 hour), and 86400 (1 day)
-*   request_id [string]: a random string that will be included in the responses to distinguish between responses made by different subscriptions.

 ### Response